Shraddha-jpg/DiagnoSys/demo/README.md

 - If you do not see the expected options in the UI, ensure you are using the latest version of the code and that all dependencies are installed.
 - If the systems, volumes, replication, or fault injection options do not appear, refresh the UI or restart the Streamlit app.

----

 **You have now simulated the third fault scenario using only the UI!**

-If you want to add more scenarios or need further customization, let me know!

 ---